Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Introduction

-Our work addresses this gap by offering a flexible, multi-dimensional autoscaling platform for harmonizing the SLO fulfillment on resource-constrained Edge devices.
+Our work addresses this gap by offering a flexible, \textit{multi-dimensional} autoscaling platform---controlling both the infrastructure and the application~\cite{xu2025auto}---for harmonizing the SLO fulfillment on resource-constrained Edge devices.
 Conceptually, we first analyze the behavior and SLO fulfillment of all deployed services through a regression model, and then optimize the device-wide SLO fulfillment through a numerical solver.
 The numerical solver provides fine-grained assignments for vertically scaling both service- and resource-level parameters within an Edge node.
 By adding the control at the device level, we ensure that scaling actions are harmonious and do not penalize other services.
 We implement our solution \textit{service-agnostic}, making it modular for adding new service types or elasticity parameters.
-Likewise, our methodology can cope with changing load pattern or SLO thresholds, and ensure its model accuracy despite distribution shifts.
+Likewise, our methodology can cope with changing load patterns or SLO thresholds and ensure its model accuracy despite distribution shifts.

 \IEEEpubidadjcol